sandyymandy/BlockHard-1.21.1/README.md

 # BlockHard

 BlockHard is an adult-themed mod for Minecraft 1.21.1 and above made using the Fabric.
-It’s a full remake and modern reimagining of the old 1.12.2 Sex mod (now known as Fapcraft) original made by Schnurri_tv, rebuilt from scratch to work with fabric and current versions of Minecraft.
+It’s a full remake and modern reimagining of the old 1.12.2 FapCraft mod made by Schnurri_tv, rebuilt from scratch to work with fabric and current versions of Minecraft.

 ## Current Features